MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 Required: False
 Position: Named
-Default value: None
+Default value: Current user
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -CustomMethod

-Specifies custom method used for the web request.
-This can be used with the Request Method required
+Specifies a custom method used for the web request.
+This can be used if the Request Method required
-by the endpoint is not an available option on the **Method**. **Method** and **CustomMethod** cannot
+by the endpoint isn't an available option on the **Method**. **Method** and **CustomMethod** can't
 be used together.

 This example makes a `TEST` HTTP request to the API: